bugi00/HTB-writeups/README.md

 # HTB Writeups

-This repository contains writeups for Hack The Box Starting Point machines.
+This repository contains writeups for Hack The Box machines.

-Each writeup focuses on identifying vulnerabilities, understanding attack paths, and documenting exploitation clearly.
+It currently includes Starting Point machines and will be expanded to cover higher difficulty levels.

 ---

 ## Project Overview

-The purpose of this repository is not just to solve machines, but to understand how and why vulnerabilities can be exploited.
+The goal of this repository is to understand vulnerabilities and attack paths, not just reproduce solutions.

-Each writeup follows a consistent structure:
+Each writeup follows a structured approach:

 - Enumeration
 - Analysis